Corrective Move: Political shift

 In early 1969, president and prime minister Qahtan al-Shaabi was in conflict with multiple ministers and members of the General Command of the National Front (NF), and began to lose support from all factions as a result of his autocratic style of rule.
 Members of the left-wing-led General Command had undermined him and forced him to resign from his position as prime minister as part of a cabinet reshuffle on 6 April 1969, where he was replaced with Faysal al-Shaabi.

-A few weeks later, Qahtan quarreled with the Interior Minister, Muhammad Ali Haitham, over the issue of "monitoring the President's telephones."
+A few weeks later, Qahtan quarrelled with the Interior Minister, Muhammad Ali Haitham, over the issue of "monitoring the President's telephones."
 Haitham was a right-wing leader who enjoyed the support of the army and had recently started building his relations with the left, a move that Qahtan resented.
 This growing tension between the two was part of broader disagreements within the leadership, as other members, particularly within the military and security apparatus, had their own vested interests in maintaining control over key positions.
 On 15 or 16 June 1969, Qahtan dismissed Haitham from his post.
 The move had been made to prevent Haitham, who aimed to become prime minister, from garnering more support from the armed forces.

 The General Command of the National Front declared this decision unilateral, taken without consultation with the front's leadership, and called for a meeting where the left had argued for Haitham to be reinstated.
 A four-day dispute followed.
 Qahtan and Faysal argued that Qahtan's dismissal of Haytham was within his rights as president; on the other hand, the opposition had criticised Qahtan's departure from "the principle of collective responsibility" and accused him of trying to become a dictator.
 Qahtan soon found himself facing an opposition he could no longer control.